Corona del Mar High School: Sports

 Corona del Mar competes in the Sunset Conference of the CIF Southern Section, having moved from the Pacific Coast League following the 2017–2018 season.
-The Sea Kings have won 81 CIF Southern Section Championships and 12 California Interscholastic Federation State Championships.
+The Sea Kings have won 81 CIF Southern Section Championship and 12 California Interscholastic Federation State Championships.

 The school opened a $1.75 million aquatic center in 1992.
 An evening fundraiser in 2007 raised $221,000 for a refurbishment project.
 They have won the Boys' Water polo southern section divisional title 13 times, including nine Division 1 titles.

 The school has won six State Championships in Girls' Cross Country.
 In 2010 the boys' soccer team won the SoCal State Championship and finished ranked second in the nation.
 In 2011 the boys' volleyball team won the Powerade Fab 50 ESPN Rise National championship trophy.
 The high school also competes in sailing, crew and surfing.
 Corona del Mar Football won the Division III State Football Championship in 2013 as well as the Division 1-A State Championship in 2019.

 Parent and booster groups annually raise large sums of money for the school and related extracurricular programs, with just three of the projects raising a total of over $235,000 annually.